dylburger/freebsd-cloudwatch-mon/README.md

 # FreeBSD CloudWatch Monitor

+**This is still a work in progress and should not be used to monitor production systems**

 **What does this do?**

 Polls memory utilization, CPU usage, and other systems metrics for FreeBSD, pushing them to [CloudWatch](https://aws.amazon.com/cloudwatch/).